jordannholmes/FinalProject/Vignette/Vignette.md

 # How to Run the Program (On Hoffman2)
 The main purpose of this program is to obtain data from the TR8 package in the R software and format in such a way that makes it easier for someone to search for a specfic component or trait of a plant species.

-1. Run the OriginalData.txt.
+1. Run the Test_Set.txt.
-- This command runs the OriginalData.txt and removes the lines with ';;', ';', 'NA', and lines with no taxonomy provided, denoted by a blank line.
+- This command runs the Test.txt and removes the lines with ';;', ';', 'NA', and lines with no taxonomy provided, denoted by a blank line.
 Each command will print output into a new text file.

 **For the purposes of this project, and after running RStudio analysis, it has been decided that we will keep lines with ;; and NA in order to find more Genus.Species within our original dataset to be anaylyzed.**
 ***(this is denoted by the hashtags "#" prior to certain grep functions)***